onethawt/idaplugins-list/README.md

 * [Stingray](https://github.com/darx0r/Stingray): Stingray is an IDAPython plugin for finding function strings.
 The search is from the current position onwards in the current function.
 It can do it recursively also with configurable search depth.
 The results order is the natural order of strings in the BFS search graph.

+* [Structure Dump](http://www.openrce.org/downloads/details/227/Structure_Dump): StructDump is an IDA plugin, allowing you to export IDA types into high-level language definitions.
+Currently, C++ is supported.

 * [Styler](https://github.com/techbliss/IDA-Styler): Small Plugin to change the style off Ida Pro

 * [Synergy](https://github.com/CubicaLabs/IDASynergy): A combination of an IDAPython Plugin and a control version system that result in a new reverse engineering collaborative addon for IDA Pro.
 By http://cubicalabs.com/